-- · the identity of the applicant;
+- applicant's interest in the estate;

-- a copy of the will; and
+- a copy of the will, if available; and

-- a brief chronological history of steps taken by the applicant to date.
+- the steps the applicant has taken to have the executor to act.

-See Queen's Bench Form 74H for the form of order to accept or refuse probate.
+See King's Bench Form 741 for the form of order to accept or refuse probate.

-Similarly, in circumstances where no executor is named in the will, any person having an interest in the estate, including a creditor, can apply pursuant to Rule 74.04(3) which provides:
+Similarly, in circumstances where there is no will or no executor named in a will, any interested person, including a creditor, can apply pursuant to Rule 74.04(3) which provides:

-Where a person having an equal or superior right to administration has neither nominated nor renounced under subrule (2), any interested person, including a creditor, may apply to have an order in Form 74Q, issued calling upon those having prior or equal right to accept or refuse administration; and, in default of a request being made by them, the interested person may file a request.
+If a person having an equal or superior right to administration has not nominated or renounced under subrule (2), any interested person may apply to have an order in Form 74P issued that calls upon those having prior or equal right to accept or refuse administration.
+If those persons fail to do so, the interested person may file a request for letters of administration.

-It is important to remember that in the case of letters of administration the order must go to persons who not only have a superior right to appointment over the applicant but also those who have an equal right.
+It is important to remember that in the case of letters of administration the order must go to persons with an equal or superior right to appointment over the applicant.
 If someone comes forward who has a superior right, there can be no contention.
-On the other hand, if two or more persons who have an equal right to apply for letters of administration come forward, the court will decide which request(s) shall prevail.
-See Queen's Bench Form 74Q for form of order.
+If two or more people have an equal right to apply come forward, the court will decide which request shall prevail.
+See King's Bench Form 74P for form of order.